In this tutorial, I’m going to guide you through three necessary steps following which you will be able to add a search bar to the WordPress menu.

 Showing a search form in the header area or at the top of the sidebar can significantly improve the user experience of your visitors on your website.
 It gives your visitors a chance to further explore appropriate content on your site without skimming through all the subpages.

-It’s nothing more than a form accompanied with HTTP get method and action.
-It should be noted though in HTML 5 you no longer need to add action attribute in the form.
+It’s nothing more than a form accompanied by an HTTP get method and action.
+It should be noted though, in HTML 5, you no longer need to add action attribute in the form.
 A child tag called input then accompanies the form.
 The input tag helps to provide a placeholder text and an input area for the users put in their search query.